 SUNY Stony Brook

-Welcome to the Division of International Emergency Medicine (DIEM) at Stony Brook University Hospital where we are committed to sustainable International Emergency Medicine with a global vision.
+Welcome to the Division of Global Emergency Medicine (DIEM) at Stony Brook University Hospital where we are committed to sustainable Global Emergency Medicine with a global vision.

 We are a newly formed division at Stony Brook University Hospital, having started in 2016.
 Our primary focus is on sustainable Emergency Medicine specialty development, but we also combine with multiple other divisions (including EMS, Critical Care, and Ultrasound) to provide cross-disciplinary opportunities and training.

 Our projects currently span four continents and include: